 La bandera gets its name from the colors of the Dominican flag.
 The white is represented by the rice while the red is represented by the beans, usually red kidney beans, cranberry, or pinto beans.
 Black beans, white beans, or pigeon peas (guandules) may be used as well.

-La bandera is considered the country’s national lunchtime dish and can also be referred to as la comida, el almuerzo, or el plato del día.
+La bandera is considered the national lunchtime dish of the Dominican Republic and can also be referred to as la comida, el almuerzo, or el plato del día.
 Similar lunchtime dishes are popular throughout Latin America like Venezuela’s pabellón criollo, Mexico’s comida corrida, and Colombia’s corrientazo.

 12. Pastelón de Platano Maduro